 The programme will hire people as researchers, likely within the Future of Humanity Institute in Oxford, UK in the joint offices with the Global Priorities Institute and Centre for Effective Altruism.
 We plan to start in October 2018, although we have not ruled out delaying until January if this would result in a stronger cohort.
 We expect the cohort to have around six participants, but it could be as few as four or as many as ten.
 We want to make the best version of the programme, which means that these decisions (and others) will be sensitive to our getting a better sense of what strong candidates for the positions look like (see Applying).

 The programme is somewhere between a research degree, a residency, and a research fellowship.
-The programme will pay participants salaries, likely of at least £28,000.
+The programme will pay participants salaries contingent on experience.
 We also expect to be able to provide visas for successful applicants.